fimh2021/fimh2021.github.io/_pages/benchmark.md

 FIMH-2021 will host a Cardiac Kinematics Benchmark study which aims to establish a platform for 1) discussing variability in calculation of cardiac kinematics (displacements and strains); 2) validating kinematics analysis tools using computational phantoms; 3) comparing kinematics measurements using pre-clinical swine data across different analysis tools; and 4) improving our confidence in cardiac strain estimates as an imaging biomarker to distinguish between healthy and diseased hearts.

-We want to emphasize that this benchmark is not meant as a challenge but simply as a platform for discussion and comparison to improve the calculation of cardiac strain values and improve our confidence to distinguish between cardiac health and disease based on this biomarker.
+We want to emphasize that this benchmark is not meant as a challenge but simply as a platform for discussion and comparison to improve the calculation of cardiac strains and improve our confidence to distinguish between cardiac health and disease based on this biomarker.

 More details about the benchmark and instructions on how to participate are provided in the following pdf file:
+<a href="../../assets/FIMH2021_Benchmark_12-23-2020.pdf" download="FIMH2021_Benchmark_12-23-2020.pdf">BenchmarkInstructions_12/23/2020</a>.

 Please check back frequently for updates and subscribe to our mailing list (see below).

-**Meeting schedule to discuss benchmark data and questions**
+**Meeting schedule to discuss benchmark data and objectives**

+A zoom link and instructions on how to join will be emailed using the benchmark mailing list (please sign up using the link below) All benchmark participants are welcomed to attend to share ideas and questions.

+First meeting on <ins>Jan 8, 2021 from 11am to 12pm PST</ins>.